There are essentially two classes of functions that may be called from the interpreter: intrinsic functions and slang functions.

 dydx = derivative (&x_squared, 3);

-function is called, the local variable
+derivative function is called, the local variable

-will be a reference to the x_squared
+f will be a reference to the x_squared function.
+The

-function is called with the specified
+x_squared function is called with the specified

-parameters by dereferencing f
+parameters by dereferencing f with the dereference operator.

 S-Lang functions may be called with a variable number of arguments.

-A natural example of such functions is the strcat
+A natural example of such functions is the strcat function,

 which takes one or more string arguments and returns the